AtChem/AtChem2/README.md

 The executable accepts several command line arguments to customize the location of the configuration, input and output directories, and of the shared library.
 More information on AtChem2, with detailed instructions on its installation, configuration and use can be found in the manual (`doc/AtChem2-Manual.pdf`) and in the GMD paper (see the file `CITATION.md`).

 The [AtChem2 wiki](https://github.com/AtChem/AtChem2/wiki) contains a summary of the instructions to install, compile, run, and contribute to the development of AtChem2, together with additional information, and a list of [known issues](https://github.com/AtChem/AtChem2/wiki/Known-Issues) with the suggested solutions or workarounds.

+Python tools designed to help users run AtChem2 box-models and analyze their output are available at the associated repository: [AtChem-tools](https://github.com/AtChem/AtChem-tools).